-Direct Office Extension: 419-998-5281 E-Mail Address: <a href="mailto:com/choco
+Direct Office Extension: 419-998-5281 E-Mail Address: choff@allencountyohio.com

 Dr. Tom Hull, Ph.D., Clinical Director

 Direct Office Extension: 419-998-5286 E-Mail Address: thull@allencountyohio.com

 Mission Statement

 The Walter J. Roush Juvenile Detention Center, in serving the citizens and youth of Allen County, Ohio, is dedicated to the philosophy and principles of the Allen County Juvenile Court, to providing a safe, secure, and sanitary facility for the care of delinquent children, and to the delivery of purposeful interventions, educational support, and rehabilitative services, delivered by well trained, respectful, and compassionate professionals.